 Malmö

-Electric Fields represented Australia at Eurovision in 2024, and sadly did not make it passed the heats.
+Electric Fields represented Australia at Eurovision in 2024, and sadly did not make it past the semi-final.
 The electro-pop duo is comprised of vocalist Zaachariaha Fielding, an artist from the Mimili community on the APY Lands in South Australia, and producer and keyboardist Michael Ross.
 They’ll be familiar faces to those who watched Eurovision – Australia Decides in 2019 – they came in second to Kate Miller-Heidke.